 For increased speeds, sails can be added to the rigging such that wind force is better optimized by the vessel.

 The ketch is a sailboat that has two main masts- the main mast located around the midship, and the mizzen mast at the aft.
 The mizzen mast is generally smaller than the main mast and serves to add speed to the craft.
 The word ketch is derived from the word catch, denoting the manner in which the sails “catch” the wind as they move.

-Schooners are a class of sailboat that can have more than two sails supported on masts known as the main-mast and foremast.
-The foremast is located near the fore of the vessel and is slightly shorter than the main-mast.
-In variations where additional masts are added to support more sails, they are positioned such that they remain shorter than the main-mast depending on their sizes.
+Schooners are a class of sailboats that can have more than two sails supported on masts known as the main mast and foremast.
+The foremast is located near the fore of the vessel and is slightly shorter than the main mast.
+In variations where additional masts are added to support more sails, they are positioned such that they remain shorter than the main mast depending on their sizes.

 Keel Based Classification

 The keel is the base of a vessel that provides a central backbone for the design of the entire structure.
 The boat keel is structurally relevant since it often has to carry the weight of the vessel.